 For most of us our homes are at once a practical background for daily life, an expression of our values, and often the biggest investment we make.
 We want a good fit.
 The house should function well, represent our values, and create an atmosphere where we truly feel at home.

 We offer homeowners several design services to quickly identify what changes will make the most sense for their house and circumstances, and how best to accomplish what they want within their budget.
 Our suggestions and designs will be appropriate for the character of the house, and we emphasize the ones least intrusive.
 Contact us if you would like to discuss your plans, or set an appointment.

 We offer Seattle area residents design consultations to help bring their home renovation project into focus, and clarify options.
-The cost of the one-time consultation varies, depending on the complexity of your project.
-For projects beyond the Seattle area, we can sometimes make special arrangements.
+The cost of the one-time consultation varies, depending on the complexity of the project.
+For consultations beyond the Seattle area, we can sometimes make special arrangements.

 The consultation with Tim takes place at your site, and includes:

-1. Reviewing your objectives and any as-built drawings and photographs of existing conditions you provide prior to meeting;
+1. Review of objectives and any as-built drawings or photographs you provide prior to meeting;

-2. Checking parcel data for the site and assessing implications of land use code (if relevant to your project) prior to meeting;
+2. Check parcel data for your site and assess implications of land use codes (if relevant to your project) prior to meeting;

-3. Meeting with you at the site to walk-through the house and discuss your ideas and concerns;
+3. Meet with you at the site to walk-through the house (in daylight hours) and discuss your ideas and concerns;

-4. Exploring together design options to meet your objectives that would be suitable for the period and style of your house.
-If as-built drawings are available, we will likely sketch designs.
+4. Explore together design options to meet your objectives that would be suitable for the period and style of house.
+If as-built drawings are available, we will likely use them to sketch designs.